PyO3/pyo3/README.md

 use cpython::{PyResult, Python};

 // add bindings to the generated python module
-// N.B: names: "rust2py" must be the lib name in Cargo.toml
-py_module_initializer!(librust2py, initlibrust2py, PyInit_librust2py, |py, m| {
+// N.B: names: "librust2py" must be the name of the `.so` or `.pyd` file py_module_initializer!(librust2py, initlibrust2py, PyInit_librust2py, |py, m| {
     try!(m.add(py, "__doc__", "This module is implemented in Rust."));
     try!(m.add(py, "sum_as_string", py_fn!(py, sum_as_string_py(a: i64, b:i64))));